TiredEspressoBean/RustDMBS/README.md

 Refer to the CLI documentation for more details on available commands and options.

 ## Documentation
-For more detailed information about the project, including API documentation and design decisions, please refer to the generated documentation:
+For more detailed information about the project, design decisions, please refer to the generated documentation:

     cargo doc --open